pnkskff/gabbin/README.md

      g.
 User with most Points win

-  2. Add a Form so Players can create Credentials.
+  2. Add a Form so Players can create User and PW Credentials.

+     a.
+Limit to 3-5 Players.

   3. Link with Server to keep and serve User and Score info.